imaik129/Spotify-Web-App/README.md

 # Spotify-Web-App
-The website is an Interactive Spotify directory.
+This repository contains an interactive Spotify directory.